 Up until SCDPM 2019 RTM and SCDPM 2019 UR1, the initial full backups for transferring large amounts of data to Azure which require more network bandwidth and time was based only on the Azure Import/Export service.
 Azure Import/Export service is used to securely import large amounts of data to Azure Blob storage and Azure Files by shipping disk drives to an Azure datacenter.
 This service can also be used to transfer data from Azure Blob storage to disk drives and ship to your on-premises sites.
 Data from one or more disk drives can be imported either to Azure Blob storage or Azure Files.
 With the Azure Import/Export service, you need to supply your own disk drives which should be supported using a certain list of disks required by Microsoft here.

 With SCDPM 2019 UR2, Microsoft is adding support for Azure Data Box for offline/initial seeding besides the Azure Import/Export service.
-With Azure Data Box you can use Microsoft provided disk and save on time and cost of acquiring your own disk.
+With Azure Data Box you can use a Microsoft-provided disk and save on the time and cost of acquiring your own disk.

 While creating the new Protection Group, you can choose to transfer your data using Microsoft’s own disks (Data Box) as shown in the figure below.
 Please note that you still have the previous option if you wish to supply your own disk drives.